 coriander leaf, chopped | 6 |

-If using dried tree fungus, soak in water for about 20 minutes to soften it.
+If using dried tree fungus, soak in water for several hours to soften it.
 Cut into fine strips.
 Otherwise cut the oyster mushrooms into slightly thicker strips (about 4 mm thick).

-Cut the fish into about 12 pieces.
+Cut the fish into pieces of about 25 to 30 g.
 Rub it with salt and leave for a few minutes.
 Heat deep fryer to 180°.

 Fry the onion, garlic and capsicum in a pan.
 When a little softened, add the bamboo shoots, peas and drained fungus.